 It is these half-finished fictional lectures by the narrator’s dead lover that form the foundation of Artful, as the narrator delves further into them, offering their own observations and interpretations, and making assorted strange discoveries along the way.

-If it sounds confusing, at times it is, and on occasion the narrative (if you can call it that) seems to lose its way, but Smith never lets you get entirely lost, even as the narrator starts to question their sanity.
+If it sounds confusing, at times it is, and on occasion the narrative (if you can call it that) seems to lose its way, but Ali Smith never lets you get entirely lost, even as the narrator starts to question their sanity.
 Artful is just that – alive with ideas, written in perfect, precise prose.

-The narrator is haunted by this lost love, and that's not a metaphor.
+The narrator is haunted by her lost love, and that's not a metaphor.
 And while at times it might seem meandering, the numerous asides and anecdotes in Artful are the literary equivalent of the scenic route – you get there in the end, and though it might take more time and maybe even multiple re-reads, the reader ends up far richer for it.

 Artful is not a book for everyone.
 It’s had almost universally rave reviews, but even acclaimed literary critics have found it difficult to describe.
 But despite its tradition-defying, it remains an enjoyable, emotive and intriguing read; unsettling, innovative, playful, poignant, melancholy and memorable.